kuznetckiy/Geoscan_Lite_eng/catapult.rst

    :align: center
    :width: 400

-   Installation of the rear part of launcher
+   Attaching of the rear part of launcher

 5) Insert the locking pin into the hole in the middle and rear part of the launcher.

 6) Place the launcher on a flat surface so that the UAV is launched against the wind.
 Make sure that the launcher is stable on the ground and that its guide has no roll.
 If necessary, bury one of the supports to align the launcher.

-.. attention:: The launch of the UAV is allowed strictly against the wind.
-It is strictly forbidden to launch the UAV in the wind.
+.. attention:: The launch of the UAV is allowed only against the wind.
+It is strictly forbidden to launch the UAV in the direction of the wind.
 Failure to do so may cause the UAV to fall or collide with obstacles, as the UAV will not be able to gain altitude.

-7) Install and hammer the stop peg into the bracket at the rear of the launcher to prevent displacement when the UAV starts.
+7) Install and hammer the stop peg into the bracket at the rear part of the launcher to prevent displacement when the UAV starts.

-.. attention::The peg must be hammered to avoid the launcher jumping at the start of the UAV.
-When you hammer in the peg, make sure not to deform the rear part of the launcher.
+.. attention::The stop peg must be hammered to avoid the launcher jumping at the start of the UAV.
+Make sure the rear part of the launcher does not deform when you hammer on the peg.

-When starting the UAV, the jerk of the rubber harnesses leads to the throwing of the rear part of the launcher.
-To securely attach the launcher, score number on the entire length, achieving complete immobility of the rear support posts launcher.
-When scoring a stake, be careful not to deform the rear of the launcher.
+When starting the UAV, the jerk of the rubber cords leads to the throwing of the rear part of the launcher.
+To securely attach the launcher, you must hammer on the stop peg on the entire length, achieving complete immobility of the rear support posts launcher.
+When you hammer on the stop peg, be careful not to deform the rear of the launcher.

 8) Install the carriage onto the guide of the launcher, so that the rails of the carriage slid along the rails.